homelabos/homelabos/docs/development/contributing.md

 To contribute a bug fix, service, or enhancement you'll need to:

-1. Establish and maintain a mirrored Fork
+1. Establish and maintain a Fork
 2. Branch Dev in your fork
 3. Develop your feature/fix
 4. Commit to your branch on your fork